-Recovery of files encrypted by MBC Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by MBC Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting MBC Ransomware Files